Does Snapchat Have a Night/Dark Mode?

 How to Use Dark Mode in Snapchat (Android)

 Don’t despair, Android fans, we haven’t forgotten about you.
-You won’t be able to use Nightmare, but there is another way to get dark mode for Snapchat on your Android device.
+You won’t be able to use Nightmare, but there is another way to get a dark mode for Snapchat on your Android device.

 Android has the Substratum app to use dark mode in any app, and it’s quite easy to install and use.
 However, your Android device needs to be rooted for the app to work.
 Here are the steps that you need to follow: